 Figure 46.
 Installing the Transformer Mounting Bolt and Bottom Rubber Disk.

-Place one of the rubber disks on the bolt and move it down against the bottom cover.
+Place three rubber disks on the bolt and move it down against the bottom cover.
 The nut and washers will be under the disk as shown in Figure 47.